sailfishos-patches/patchmanager/README.md

 ## Patch distribution using Patchmanager's Web Catalog

-Patchmanager supports installing patches from its Web Catalog.
+Patchmanager supports installing Patches from its Web Catalog.
-Patch developers can upload patches to https://coderus.openrepos.net/pm2 to enlist them for the Web Catalog.
+Patch developers can upload Patches to https://coderus.openrepos.net/pm2 to enlist them for the Web Catalog.
-When uploading a patch there, the patch developer should not provide a `patch.json` file with metadata and must fill the necessary fields on the webpage before uploading: The Web Catalog will encode this metadata automatically and add it to the downloadable file.
+When uploading a Patch there, the Patch developer should not provide a `patch.json` file with metadata and must fill the necessary fields on the webpage before uploading: The Web Catalog will encode this metadata automatically and add it to the downloadable file.
 Side note: If a JSON file is provided in the upload at the Web Catalog, it does not replace or mangle it; pay attention not to provide inconsistent data this way!

 For more information about the requirements for using the Web Catalog, see https://coderus.openrepos.net/pm2/usage/

 ## Patch distribution at OpenRepos.net and other repositories

 Patches can be too complex for Patchmanager's Web Catalog.
-In this case the developer may package the patch as an RPM and upload it at https://openrepos.net or another user-accessible package repository.
+In this case the developer may package the Patch as an RPM and upload it at https://openrepos.net or another user-accessible package repository.
 OpenRepos provides a [category "Patches"](https://openrepos.net/category/patches) and a [tag "Patch"](https://openrepos.net/tags/patch) for this, which both should be used.

-For RPM patches, the patch content should be installed in a directory `/usr/share/patchmanager/patches/<patch-name>/`; its [additional files](#additional-files) for this patch should also be placed there.
+For RPM Patches, the Patch content should be installed in a directory `/usr/share/patchmanager/patches/<patch-name>/`; its [additional files](#additional-files) for this patch should also be placed there.

-Additionaly, when a patch developer decides to package a patch as an RPM, the compatibility of a patch (to Sailfish OS release versions, the software infrastructure it uses etc.) should be properly defined by RPM spec file dependencies ("Requires:", "Conflicts:" etc.).
+Additionaly, when a Patch developer decides to package a Patch as an RPM, the compatibility of a Patch (to SailfishOS release versions, the software infrastructure it uses etc.) should be properly defined by RPM spec file dependencies ("Requires:", "Conflicts:" etc.).

-For an RPM patch example, see https://github.com/CODeRUS/sailfishos-disable-glass-avatar
+For an RPM Patch example, see https://github.com/CODeRUS/sailfishos-disable-glass-avatar